RowanMAVRC/AutoLabelEngine/README.md

 * CUDA 11+ & NVIDIA driver (for GPU inference/training)
 * `tmux`, `ffmpeg`, `gpustat` system packages
 * Python libs pinned in `requirements.txt` (installed by `setup_venv.sh`)

 ---

+## Related Projects

+Looking for a lightweight, pure annotation client?
+Check out the companion repository **LabelTools** – it is built on OpenCV for speed and is ideal for high-volume hand labeling.
+In contrast, **Auto Label Engine** focuses on the auto-label → review → retrain loop, multi-user coordination, and the tooling required to clean up and iterate on model-generated labels.

+---